Azure-Samples/SpeechToText-WebSockets-Javascript/README.md

 }
 ```

+## Try the sample out
+What to try the sample ?
+All you need is a subscription key.
+[Sign up](https://www.microsoft.com/cognitive-services/en-us/sign-up) to get one.
+Here is a handy link to our [Sample](https://htmlpreview.github.io/?https://github.com/Azure-Samples/SpeechToText-WebSockets-Javascript/blob/master/samples/browser/Sample.html)  that you can try out.
+(Rendered using [htmlPreview](https://github.com/htmlpreview/htmlpreview.github.com))

+**Note:** Some browsers block microphone access on un-secure origin.
+So, it is recommended to host the 'sample'/'your app' on https to get it working on all supported browsers.

 ## Docs
 The sdk is a reference implementation for the speech websocket protocol.
 Check the [API reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/bingvoicerecognition#websocket) and [Websocket protocol reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol) for more details.